HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 Metadata types could themselves have metadata that enable compiler features.

-For instance make `@>haxe.meta.BuildField` metadata that makes the augmented metadata type run a build macro on a single class field.
+For instance make `@.haxe.meta.BuildField` metadata that makes the augmented metadata type run a build macro on a single class field.
 The metadata type itself could have a `static macro function buildField(field:Field):Field` that gets called by the compiler.

 ## Unresolved questions